Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 ) if you observe any difference in the wild.

 **Important note on precedence:** this grammar ignores operator precedence.
-For the `operator ::= ` grammar rule, you must pick the expansions with the **right-most** occurrence of the **highest precedence** operator that is possible to get the correct result.
+For the `operatorexpr` expansion of the `expr` grammar rule, you must pick the expansions with the **right-most** occurrence of the **highest precedence** operator that is possible to get the correct result.
+You must also always expand to an `operatorexpr` if possible, and only to other `expr` expansions if that is not possible.
 For precedence numbers, [check the operators section above](#operators).

 **Grammar formatting notes:**